Lonestar137/ssm/README.md

 Options:
     putty-linux, putty-windows, gnome-terminal, xterm-terminal

 4. Make sure to create `hosts.csv` and add your sessions following the format found in `example-hosts.csv`.
+In the .env file, `HOSTS_PATH` should equal the path to the hosts.csv file you just created.
 You can add unique passwords to each session by specifying a .env variable in the `username` and `password` fields.
 Just make sure that you define the variable in the .env like you did with `SSH_USER` and `SSH_PASS`.
 Examples are provided in example hosts and the initial env file.

 5. Afterward, you can start the application from that directory by typing in a terminal: